svilenJUNIOR/OOP-Card-Game/README.md

-Personally I am aware of three different variantions of the rules, so if you play by a different rules, please understand.
+Personally I am aware of three different variations of the rules, so if you play by a different rules, please understand.
 The code of the game is basic implementation of the most importand rules and bonuses, there is much more to be implemented, so the game can be fully realistic.
-Many on the bonuses are not here, but the most common are here
+Many on the bonuses are not here, but the most common are here:

 1. 10 J Q (K) (K A)